taskswamp/taskswamp/README.md

 ---------------------------------

 Press any key except `y`.
-(If you press `y`, the last display will remain, but will not be updated until you use the tmux `respawnw` colon command.)
+(If you press `y`, the last display will remain, but will not be updated until you use the tmux `respawn-window` colon command.)

 Why doesn't `taskswamp` have a usage (`--help`) message, packaging glue, etc?
 -----------------------------------------------------------------------------